FengJin1117/STARS/README.md

 ## Inference

 First, prepare the metadata in a standardized `metadata.json` format.
+Note that using pure vocal audio will yield better results.
+You can use Ultimate Vocal Remover or other tools for vocal-instrument separation.
 Each entry should be a dictionary with the following fields:

 - `item_name`: Unique ID of the audio segment
 - `wav_fn`: Path to the waveform